Neutron-neutral particle mixing and its observable consequences: Conclusion

-In the scenario where the neutral particle oscillation is type-\RomanNumeralCaps{1}, the Majorana phase, which leads to CP-violating effects, can be observable. $B$-violation and CP-violation (along with C-symmetry violation) are two of the three conditions presented by Sakharov to explain the observed matter-antimatter asymmetry in our Universe \cite{sakharov1967violation}.
-The $n$-$\bar{n}$ oscillation can be featured by both $B$-violation and CP-violation and thus may open a promising window for future studies of matter-antimatter asymmetry.
-Moreover, in this scenario, the lower limits imposed by the results of the searches for $n$-$\bar{n}$ oscillations on the mass of the color triplet boson (i.e. the new physics energy scale) are presented.
-The experimental constraints on the mass of the color triplet boson varies gently respectively from $5$ to $25$ TeV and from $1$ to $8$ TeV throughout the entire range of the allowed $m_{\eta}$ values except in the vicinity of the neutron mass $m_n$.
+In the scenario where the neutral particle oscillation is type-\RomanNumeralCaps{1}, the Majorana phase, which leads to CP-violating effects, can be observable.
+This is different from the situation in the type-\RomanNumeralCaps{2} oscillation, where the Majorana phases of the dispersive and absorptive parts cancel out and there would be no CP-violation unless some conditions are satisfied \cite{mckeen2016c}. $\mathcal{B}$-violation and CP-violation (along with C-symmetry violation) are two of the three conditions presented by Sakharov to explain the observed matter-antimatter asymmetry in our Universe \cite{sakharov1967violation}.
+The $n$-$\bar{n}$ oscillation induced by the $n$-$\eta$ mixing can be featured by both $\mathcal{B}$-violation and CP-violation and thus may open a promising window for future studies of matter-antimatter asymmetry.
+Moreover, in this scenario, the lower limits imposed by the results of the searches for $n$-$\bar{n}$ oscillations on the mass of the color multiplet boson (i.e. the new physics energy scale) have been presented.
+The derived constraints on the mass of the color multiplet boson varies gently respectively from $5$ to $25$ TeV and from $1$ to $8$ TeV throughout the entire range of the allowed $m_{\eta}$ values except in the vicinity of the neutron mass $m_n$.
 The derived new physics energy scales can be accessible to a direct detection at the LHC or future high-energy experiments \cite{allahverdi2013natural,deppisch2015neutrinos}.
-If the $n$-$\bar{n}$ oscillation was observed, the corresponding new physics particles would be within the reach of direct searches at the LHC or future high-energy experiments.
+If the $n$-$\bar{n}$ oscillation was observed, the corresponding new physics particles, namely the color multiplet bosons, would be within the reach of direct searches at the LHC or future high-energy experiments.
 In this regard, the searches for the $n$-$\bar{n}$ oscillations can provide a complementary and economical way of searching for new physics besides the direct searches for new physics at high-energy colliders.